TheFibonacciEffect/Partitur/README.md

 ``pip -r install requirenments.txt``

-or if you want to keep a clean workspace, run the folowing commands:
+or if you want to keep a clean workspace, run the folowing commands to create a virtual environment:

 ``pip -m venv music``